 Shock, horror too!
 These live events often feature women doing rather well for themselves.
 Victoria Coren is not only a successful broadcaster with a pretty face, but she’s also one of the most successful poker players in the world.
 The gap has closed but perceptions remain.

 Ask someone to draw a poker player and the chances are they’ll sketch a bloke in dark glasses.
 Ask someone to describe a typical bingo player on the other hand and you can bet your bottom dollar that the response will feature a female.

 Again, you can’t necessarily those people for reinforcing traditional stereotypes.
 By their very nature, stereotypes are everywhere.
 For a bystander who has little to do with gambling, you can understand why they would repeat the narrative.

 However, all the evidence suggests that times are changing.
 Poker probably IS still played by a male majority even if the gap is closing, but slots are increasingly popular among women.
 Indeed, research now suggest that women are closing the gap on their male counterparts significantly in terms of hours spent playing slots.

 A Diminishing Gap

 It makes perfect sense that this gap should shrink too.
-Casino games are so clearly appealing to both sexes.
+Female casino games are so clearly appealing to both sexes.
 There’s no reason to believe that a male perception of an online slot should different from a woman’s.
 They’re readily accessible to beginners and engaging enough to encourage regulars to play extensively.

 If the trend continues, then online casinos will remain the catalyst for the dissolution of the traditional ‘women play bingo, men play everything else’ perception.
 50% of internet gamblers will soon be women and it’s slots, poker and other table games that are gaining the most momentum among female players, not bingo.
 Those who love their bingo, keep playing.
 But there’s a lot more to online gambling for women than that.